nicopap/bevy-kdl-ui/README.md

   - [X] Formalize and document difference between `Context` and `Bindings`
   - [X] Rename `Bindings`
   - [ ] Remove dependency on pointers, own shit so that it might be possible to use multiple files
 - [X] Resolve the "variable scopping" problem.
 - [X] Document `fns` (mostly copy the section on top here)
+- [ ] Deduplicate similar errors
 - [ ] Add context to field errors (encompassing struct, alternative possible names etc.)
 - [ ] FIX error message for too many fields in tupleStruct
-- [ ] FIX that we accept .N="foo" where N is out of bound for tupleStruct
+- [X] FIX that we accept .N="foo" where N is out of bound for tupleStruct (actually removed the feature)
-- [ ] FIX that we accept field reference mixup in tupleStruct
+- [X] FIX that we accept field reference mixup in tupleStruct
-- [ ] FIX TupleStruct .N= not doing anything
+- [X] FIX TupleStruct .N= not doing anything (actually removed the feature)
 - [X] Load more than one node
 - [X] detect and parse `fn` nodes
 - [X] Expand `fn` nodes in the last node of file